-Unless otherwise specified in the prospectus supplement, if a loan is an ARM loan, the underwritten debt service coverage ratio will be the ratio calculated using the amount of the monthly principal (if any) and interest payment on the loan calculated based on the applicable interest rate as of the date the loan was originated.
+Unless otherwise specified in the prospectus supplement, the underwritten debt service coverage ratio for an ARM loan will be the ratio calculated using the amount of the monthly principal (if any) and interest payment on the loan calculated based on the applicable interest rate as of the date the loan was originated.

-If a loan is interest-only for all or a portion of its term, the monthly payment during the interest-only portion of its term is equal to the interest due on the loan.
+If a mortgage loan is interest-only for all or a portion of its term, the monthly payment during the interest-only portion of its term is equal to the interest due on the loan.
 Unless otherwise specified in the prospectus supplement, the underwritten debt service coverage ratio shown on the schedule of loan information for an interest-only loan will be the ratio calculated using the amount of the interest-only monthly payment at origination of the mortgage loan calculated based on the applicable interest rate as of the date the loan was originated.

-- The "underwritten loan-to-value ratio" of a mortgage loan is the relationship between: - (a) the unpaid principal balance of the loan as of the issue date, and - (b) the underwritten property value, expressed as a percentage of the underwritten property value.
-(If a loan has been outstanding for a significant period of time before it is sold to us, the seller may use a recent determination of property value to calculate the underwritten loan-to-value ratio.)
+- The "underwritten loan-to-value ratio" of a mortgage loan is the relationship between: - (a) the unpaid principal balance of the loan as of the issue date, and expressed as a percentage of the underwritten property value.
+(If a mortgage loan has been outstanding for a significant period of time before it is sold to us, the seller may use a recent determination of property value to calculate the underwritten loan-to-value ratio.)